 David Bowie recorded “Life on mars” 33 years ago, but apart from Tim Burton’s “Mars Attacks” there has been little evidence of alien life forms.
 However, finding evidence of ancient water existence would be a step in the right direction.

 I’m really starting to get addicted to the new Google Suggest function, another gem added to their ever-increasing bag of tricks.
 This nifty thing provides auto complete in your web search.

 Another great night in the dark basement of Plasticity.
 Pär threw on a perfect triple combo featuring “America” by Rammstein, “Electronaut” by VNV Nation and of course “Xfixiation” by Tactical Sekt.
-The Hellfire mix of Xfixiation is harsh and industrial EBM at its very finest and about as good as it gets when you’re in the mood to really move your feet.
-Even Pär felt the urge to leave the DJ cave and join us on the dance floor.
+The Hellfire mix of Xfixiation is harsh aggrotech at its very finest and about as good as it gets when you’re in the mood to really move your feet.

 Today’s headline in one of Sweden’s largest newspaper was: “DO NOT USE INTERNET EXPLORER”.
 How cute.
 A common rambling of mine is concerning the amazingly stupid headlines lining the street vendors every day, but this one should be made into a poster.